Permit DHCP Server Dynamic DNS server key algorithm type selection and use

 HMAC algorithm to be selected at configuration time in the web panel, so you can use stronger more secure keys.

-Updated by Joeri Capens almost 4 years ago
+Updated by Joeri Capens over 4 years ago

 I also ran into this problem after following some bind9 guides which use the newer ddns-confgen command.
 This tool uses the HMAC-SHA256 algorithm by default.

 To allow the use of the more secure SHA algorithms in pfSense you can use the attached patch which can be applied to pfSense 2.4.x